ebonigraham/github-slideshow/_posts/0000-01-02-ebonigraham.md

 ---
-layout: slide
+layout: scrool
-title: "Welcome to our second slide!"
+title: "Welcome to our second scroll site!"
 ---
-Your text
+Your arrow text
-Use the left arrow to go back!
+Use the left curved arrow to go back!